 CINRYZE® (C1 esterase inhibitor [human]) is an injectable prescription medicine that is used to help prevent swelling and/or painful attacks in children (6 years of age and older), teenagers and adults with Hereditary Angioedema (HAE).

-OnePath is a free product support program that can help eligible patients who have been prescribed CINRYZE gain access to their medication.
-When you enroll in OnePath, you are provided a dedicated Patient Support Manager who is ready to assist you with your product support needs.
+OnePath is a free product support program that can help eligible patients who have been prescribed CINRYZE per the approved indication gain access to their medication.
+Once CINRYZE® (C1 esterase inhibitor [human]) has been prescribed to you and you have enrolled in OnePath, you will be connected with a dedicated Patient Support Manager (PSM) who will work with you to help you get access to your medication, in addition to providing other product support services.

 Patients enrolled in OnePath may use the OnePath Mobile App to connect with OnePath and track their health in a personal eDiary.